 Who is my primary audience?

 For the vast majority of academic papers, the simple answer to this question is "my professor."
-However, if you look carefully at the assignment, you may see clues that indicate a broader, or simply different, audience.
+If you look carefully at the assignment, however, you may see clues that indicate a broader, or simply different, audience.

 For example, your professor may state in the prompt that you should be writing for 5th graders or for your fellow classmates.
 For 5th graders, you may want to use a simpler vocabulary and shorter sentences.
 For your fellow students, however, there is probably advanced terminology and a certain level of knowledge and understanding of the topic that you can assume, and thus you may craft more complex sentences and ideas.
 For more on this, see the section below on "What level of information will readers have on the subject?
 How familiar are they with my text(s)?"

 For what purpose is my audience reading my writing?

 Is the audience reading your paper to learn something?
 To be convinced of a position?
 To be entertained?
 To know that you understand what you have been taught in class?
 The first two are likely purposes for writing an academic paper; your professor wants to learn what you think about the topic at hand and to be convinced that your position, your thesis, is well argued.
 Essay exams would, perhaps, be written for the last purpose, to display an understanding of course material.